|

 we’ve reached an almost irreversible situation that could destroy or at least severely alter our planetary connection forever.
 And I haven’t even mentioned the disconnective potential of nuclear weapons.
 We came into existence on this planet, and we owe Earth our respect,

+stewardship and guardianship.
 Universal/Spiritual Connectivity: The Universe is very old, with estimates ranging from 11 to 17 billion years based on different techniques.
 These estimates are consistent with the Big Bang model of the formation of

 the known Universe.
 Every day our scientific knowledge of the physical Universe increases, but in all honesty, with each new answer, new questions arise, and many of those questions relate to how we connect with the physical Universe, which is part of the spiritual Universe

+… and this is where I begin to use “Universe” as a synonym for God.
 I have always believed that science and spirituality are connected, and so can co-exist peacefully and logically.
 Entire books have been written on this topic, but the bottom line is that science is based on evidence and

+testability, and spiritually addresses those aspects of life that are beyond evidence and testability, and therefore must be accepted by faith.
+It’s that simple.
 A brilliant high school teacher of mine, Miles Hufft, shared, “Once you accept the existence of God, everything else is a construct of man.”
 What he meant is that God is everything, and everything is God, so all of the minute

 rules and miniscule regulations imposed by any number of formal religions are manmade.
 God, and our connections to God, are so much bigger than these rules.
 This is why I am usually very cautious about discussing spirituality in any sort of detail.
 My own extensive studies